-We are a small, peaceful, inspiring, supportive and sacred place for lovers of the Earth and healthy living.
+We work in peaceful, inspiring, supportive and sacred ways with lovers of the Earth and healthy living.

 We host wellness-centered educational programs, retreats, professional trainings, and collaborative work-study opportunities.

 We serve leaders, teachers, healers, visionaries, and people interested in living conscious, creative, and fulfilling lives, engaged with Nature as an ally.
 We welcome like-hearted people who work with us on programs or in the office while forwarding their own personal goals.
 Participants include people of varied ages, perspectives, and cultures.

 We use ancient and modern Nature-connected healing and expressive arts (including music, dance, visual arts, word arts, and theater) that enhance connection with self, other, community, Nature, and the Great Mystery (God/Goodness/Goddess).

 Essential Oils have entered our lives, to enhance every area of effectiveness.
 Please ask about this.